South Lynn: Landmarks

 All Saints Church is the main church of the area as well as nearby King's Lynn Minster in the main town centre.
 It is the oldest church in King's Lynn, dating from the 11th century, but was rebuilt in the 14th and 15th centuries; the tower collapsed in 1763.
 It is grade II* listed.

 Transport

 The area is served by bus routes 46, 47 and X46, which provide services to King's Lynn, Downham Market and Wisbech; the routes are operated by Lynx or Go To Town (West Norfolk Community Transport Project).

 South Lynn's nearest railway stations are King's Lynn and Watlington; both stations are on the Fen line, providing regular services to Ely, Cambridge and London King's Cross.

-The area was served by South Lynn railway station, which was on the Midland and Great Northern Joint Railway from Saxby to Yarmouth Beach, Norwich City and Cromer.
+The area was served by South Lynn railway station, which was on the Midland & Great Northern Joint Railway from Saxby to Yarmouth Beach, Norwich City and Cromer.
 There was a short spur to connect the line to the nearby King's Lynn railway station.
 The station opened in 1886 and closed in 1959.